monish-devendran/cloudfunctions-cross-project-trigger/readme.md

-Here we are going to create a function in project cf-source and a trigger in cf-trigger
+Here we are going to create a function in project cf-source and a trigger project in cf-trigger

 Permissions for trigger: